landonb/dubs_edit_juice/README.rst

                                                                         typing code, hit ``<Ctrl-Enter>`` to start a new line with the comment leader.
 ---------------------------------  ----------------------------------  ------------------------------------------------------------------------------
  ``<Ctrl-Z>`` and ``<Ctrl-Y>``      Undo and Redo                       ``<Ctrl-Z>`` and ``<Ctrl-Y>`` work like most apps, undoing and redoing.
-                                                                        This wouldn't be so special if dubsacks hadn't had to change Vim's default: in default Vim, when in select mode, Ctrl-Z lowercases what's selected.
+                                                                        This would not be so special if the plugin had not had to change Vim's default: in default Vim, when in select mode, Ctrl-Z lowercases what's selected.
-                                                                        But in dubsacks, even when text is selected, Ctrl-Z just undoes what was dud.
+                                                                        But with this plugin, even when text is selected, Ctrl-Z just undoes what was dud.

                                                                         Hint: If you pine for the lowercase operation, select text and then type ``<Ctrl-o>gu<DOWN>``
 ---------------------------------  ----------------------------------  ------------------------------------------------------------------------------